-These are the best set out in the table on the following page, as the merits of one approach often reflect the relative downside of the other approach, and vice versa.
-In our experience, even charities which can opt for and independent examination often prefer to have an audit due to the increased assurance provided from the audit process.

-This is particularly the chase where the charity has a range of existing and potential stakeholders, is active in a wider community and relies on its good reputation and profile to maintain / increase funding from funders, or the public.
-Some trustees consider that subjecting the charity to an audit also helps them to demonstrate their charity's - and their own - accountability and transparency, especially to existing and potential funders, donors and beneficiaries.
+These are best set out in the table overleaf, as the merits of one approach often reflect the relative downside of the other approach, and vice versa.
+In our experience, even charities which can opt for an independent examination often prefer to have an audit due to the increased assurance provided from the audit process.
+This is particularly the case where the charity has a range of existing and potential stakeholders, is active in a wider community and relies on its good reputation and profile to maintain / increase funding from funders, or the public.
+Some trustees consider that subjecting the charity to an audit also helps them to demonstrate their charity's - and their own accountability and transparency, especially to existing and potential funders, donors and beneficiaries.

-Whilst an audit can place more demands on charity staff time, staff often welcome the opportunity to have their work independently verified as it affords them a level of "protection" - particularly if there are only one or two individuals responsible for the accounting processes to be independently reviewed with opportunities to learn more about wider best practice.
+Whilst an audit can place more demands on charity staff time, staff often welcome the opportunity to have their work independently verified as it affords thema level of "protection" - particularly if there are only one or two individuals responsible for the accounting process.
+Trustees also welcome the opportunity for the charity's systems and processes to be independently reviewed, with opportunities to learn more about wider best practice.